balpha/wheelofblame/README.md

 Then, in the "Enter app manifest below" step, copy & paste the contents of one of the two app manifest files in the `slack-assets` folder.

-- `app-manifest.conservative.yml` only allow the bot to participate in _public_ channels (where it's been invited) and in 1:1 DMs (which only makes sense for testing; you can DM the bot "not my fault" to check if it's up and running).
+- `app-manifest.conservative.yml` only allows the bot to participate in _public_ channels (where it's been invited) and in 1:1 DMs (which only makes sense for testing; you can DM the bot "not my fault" to check if it's up and running).
 - `app-manifest.exhaustive.yml` also allows the bot to work in _private_ channels (where it's been invited) and in group DMs (that include it).

 Click **Next** and **Create**.